Embassy of the United Kingdom, Tokyo: History

-After the signing of the Anglo-Japanese Treaty of Amity and Commerce in 1858, diplomatic relations were formally established between the United Kingdom the Tokugawa shogunate.
+After the signing of the Anglo-Japanese Treaty of Amity and Commerce in 1858, diplomatic relations were formally established between the United Kingdom and the Tokugawa shogunate.
 Sir Rutherford Alcock was appointed Consul-General in Japan and took up residence at the British Legation in Kobe.
 In 1859, the first legation in Edo (now Tokyo) was opened at the Tōzen-ji temple in Takanawa.
-Alcock, moved to Edo and was promoted to Minister Plenipotentiary.
+Alcock moved to Edo and was promoted to Minister Plenipotentiary.